Lunch that makes RTO easier

 Recurring catered lunches give HR a tangible in-office benefit to point to, dropped off and set up on-site, an easy win against return-to-office friction.

-See the lunch program →Your people are back on campus four days a week, but the cafeteria still closes at 2pm and satellite offices have nothing.
+See how it fits →Your people are back on campus four days a week, but the cafeteria still closes at 2pm and satellite offices have nothing.
 We put real food on-site, with no formal bid required to start.

-Generic catering and delivery apps were not built for this.
+See how it fits →From county and city campuses across the Inland Empire and Greater Los Angeles to municipal teams in Orange County, generic catering and delivery apps were not built for public-sector cadence and procurement realities.
 Here is what actually gets in the way, and what we fix.

 Contracted cafeterias serve the main campus on main-campus hours, typically ending by 2pm, and never reach satellite offices, plant sites, or night shifts.